confoley/Capstone/README.md

 - NLTK
 - TextBlob
 - SciKitLearn
+- Keras

-An additional post about this project can be found on my blog, [here](http://confoley.github.io).
+Additional posts about this project can be found on my blog, [here](http://confoley.github.io).

 Source Credits:
 - News API (Fox, Breitbart, National Review, MSNBC, CNN, Huffington Post, Vice News)
 - Infowars RSS Feed
 - Democracy Now!
 RSS Feed

+Thank you for reading, and please feel free to contact me if you have any questions or comments.